EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 <Solution>

 Java programs, as we write them, are compiled to Java *bytecode* by the Java compiler.
 The Java Virtual Machine (JVM) translates these instructions to machine code for the CPU, the Central Processing Unit (CPU), which then executes the translated instructions.
-Different
+Different computer platforms (e.g. Windows, Mac OS, iOS, Android) each have their own JVM, which can execute Java bytecode.
+This way, it is (usually) easy to transfer Java programs from platform to another platform.

 </Solution>